kincolle/hexo_source_code/sourcecode/source/_posts/Concurrency-Java-ReasonForConflictOfHashMap.md

 categories:
 - Java Learning
 - Concurrency
-- 9.Concurrency Problem Of HashMap
+- Concurrency Problem Of HashMap
 ---
 ## Put and Get of HashMap
 I have introduced put and get of HashMap at [here](https://kincolle.github.io/2018/03/06/Collection-HashMapAndHashSet/).
 To introduce the reason for conflict of HashMap, I'd like to introduce put and get of HashMap again.<br>